 Terminal Legend Description 1 (+) Positive side of battery 2 (C) SMBus Clock.
-Internally a $1M\Omega$ resistor is connected between (C) and (-).
+Internally a 1MΩ resistor is connected between (C) and (-).
 3 (D) SMBus Data.
-Internally a $1 \text{M}\Omega$ resistor is connected between (D) and (-).
+Internally a $1M\Omega$ resistor is connected between (D) and (-).
 4 (T) 300Ω ±5% resistor connected between (T) and (-).
 5 (-) Negative Side Of Battery

-- A key slot is also present on each pack for mechanical alignment adjacent to the positive terminal. - The SMBus Clock and data lines require separate pull-ups to system logic voltage, NOT the battery voltage.
-Typically, a 15KΩ pull-up resistor is used, but please refer to the SMBus Specification for additional information.
+• The SMBus Clock and data lines require separate pull-ups to system logic voltage, NOT the battery voltage.
+Typically, a $15K\Omega$ pull-up resistor is used, but please refer to the SMBus Specification for additional information.